 Farah Al Qasimi’s work explores how consumer culture seduces people, particularly women, with promises of beauty or self-improvement.
 Her practice moves fluidly between private and public spaces, but the content has primarily remained focused on locating the fantastic in the everyday.

-She was awarded the New York NADA Artadia Prize (2018) and received a Salama bint Hamdan Emerging Artists Fellowship, in partnership with the Rhode Island School of Design, Abu Dhabi (2014).
+She was awarded the Art Basel Miami Legacy Purchase Program Prize (2021); Aperture/Paris Photo Prize, Book of the Year Shortlist (2021), New York and NADA Artadia Prize (2018).
+She received a Salama bint Hamdan Emerging Artists Fellowship, in partnership with the Rhode Island School of Design, Abu Dhabi (2014).
 She has also participated in residencies at the Delfina Foundation, London (2017) and Skowhegan School of Painting and Sculpture, Madison, US (2017).

 Al Qasimi holds both a bachelor’s and a master’s degree in photography from Yale University, New Haven, US (2012-2017).
 Born in 1991 in Abu Dhabi, she currently lives and works between New York and Dubai.